ding-lab/CPTAC3.catalog/README.md

 ### Cases file

+Comprehensive list of cases along with their disease, cohort, and batch information.
-Complete list of cases and their diseases, collected from various emails.
+* Current cases list consists of 3696 cases and their disease.
+This information is as obtained from file `Batches1through9_samples_attribute_tumorcode_added.xlsx`.
-See `shiso:/Users/mwyczalk/Projects/CPTAC3/CPTAC3.Cases`
-* `cases.analysis`
-* `cases.analysis.HarmonizationBatch2`
-* `cases.analysis.011518`
-* `cases.analysis.20190425` - contains new cases not yet incorporated into CPTAC3.cases based on Methylation data through batch 8
-  * requires additional quality control as described here: /Users/mwyczalk/Projects/CPTAC3/CPTAC3.Cases/cases.analysis.20190425/README.md
+* Cohort is an ad hoc column which tries to categorize cases according to Discovery or Confirmatory cohort, per year of contract.
+* Batch column indicates the year and batch(es) in which each case was processed.
+Y1 and Y2 correspond to Year 1 and 2, respectively.
+  Note that a given case may belong to several different batches, since not all data for a given case was available at a given time.
+  Such batches are listed as comma-separated names.
+In the future batch information should be indicated in a differnet file.

 ### AR file

-List of all WGS, WXS, RNA-Seq sequence data available at GDC.
+List of all WGS, WXS, RNA-Seq, miRNA-SEq sequence data available at GDC.
 Obtained with scripts in [CPTAC3.discover](https://github.com/ding-lab/discover.CPTAC3.b1)

-Note that submitted reads are listed as having reference hg19, which is empirically true, but may change silently in the future.
+Note that submitted reads are listed as having reference hg19 for WXS and WGS and hg38 for miRNA-Seq.
+This appears to be empirically true, but subject to change.

 ### BamMap files